Nerajno/100daysofcodelog/docs/log3.md

 - Made the Alpine nuxt template blog Vervel-hosted.

 **Thoughts:**
-- Make it to the next mind-meal either fullfilled or some-what (), remember its all on you and make it happen.
+- Make it to the next mind-meal either fullfilled or some-what (rest), remember its all on you and make it happen.

 **Links:**
 ![](https://media.giphy.com/media/3o7TKFUjhcxdx9PUHu/giphy-downsized.gif)

 ---

 ## 1. Blog Development && Vue Mastery
 ## Day 1: December 21, 2023 - Thursday